-- The total remuneration must not exceed 10% of the net profit of the company after deducting depreciation, reserves and shareholder profits that are not less than 5% of the company's capital. - Board members 'remuneration must be approved by the General Assembly at its annual meeting, based on the recommendation of the Remuneration and Nominations Committee. - Based on the approval of the general assembly, an independent member of the board of directors can be exempted from the maximum remuneration limit. - Members of the committees emanating from the Board of Directors are granted a committee attendance allowance.
+- The total remuneration must not exceed 10% of the net profit of the company after deducting depreciation, reserves and shareholder profits that are not less than 5% of the company's capital. - Board members 'remuneration must be approved by the General Assembly at its annual meeting, based on the recommendation of the Remuneration and Nominations Committee. - Based on the approval of the general assembly, an independent member of the board of directors can be exempted from the maximum remuneration limit. - According to the company's financial statements for the fiscal year ending on December 31, 2021, the Board of Directors recommended to distribute bonuses for the board of directors' members amounting 168,000 Kuwaiti Dinars (one hundred and sixty eight thousand Kuwaiti Dinar) for the fiscal year ending on December 31, 2021. - Members of the committees emanating from the Board of Directors are granted a committee attendance allowance based on the recommendation of the Remuneration and Nomination Committee, the recommendation of the Board of Directors, and the approval of the General Assembly of the company's shareholders.